Principles of Total Quality Management & Eight Principles of TQM

 Principles of Total Quality Management (TQM)- 8 Principles of TQM

-In the mid-1990s, the eight basic principle or elements of total quality management (TQM) was proposed by some well-known philosophers (Evans, 2013).
+In the mid-1990s, the eight basic principles or elements of total quality management (TQM) were proposed by some well-known philosophers (Evans, 2013).
 These eight principles of TQM entirely work together to develop the process and yield customer satisfaction.
+The 8 Pillars of TQM are key components to achieve competitiveness.
+Many organizations adopt these TQM pillars to gain top positions in the market.

 1. Customer Focus

-The first and prime principle of total quality management (TQM) is to focus on the existing and potential customers who are buy the products and services.
+The first and prime principle of total quality management (TQM) focuses on the existing and potential customers buying the products and services.
 Customers are the people who justify the quality of the products and services.
-So, the company needs to ensure that the customers will feel that they have spent their money on a quality product if it can last long to fulfill demands.
+So, the company needs to ensure that the customers will feel they have spent their money on a quality product if it can last long enough to fulfill demands.
 You can exceed customer satisfaction only when you know their needs.
-So, successful companies align their objectives with the client’s needs.
+So, successful companies align their objectives with the client's needs.
 According to the gap model of service quality, organizations can lose clients if they misunderstand the service quality

 2. Leadership